mikstar678/Space-Invaders/README.md

 #### APPLE COMPUTERS / MACS / MACBOOKS USE THIS GUIDE
-Open up your computer and at the bottom usually on the bottom left however it can be anywhere at the bottom look for a icon with a 3x3 square of multi coloured icons, labelled 'launchpad' you can see names by hovering over the icons. once you find it click on the icon.
+Open up your computer and at the bottom usually on the bottom left however it can be anywhere at the bottom look for a icon with a 3x3 square of multi coloured icons, labelled 'launchpad'

+you can see names by hovering over the icons.

+once you find it click on the icon.

 Once you have clicked on it the screen should fill with all your apps.
-Ignore all the apps and look at the top for the search bar. it should be a recangle with the word 'search' on it. click on the search bar and type the word 'Terminal' and you should see the other apps dissapear and only one be left.
+Ignore all the apps and look at the top for the search bar.

+it should be a recangle with the word 'search' on it.

+click on the search bar and type the word 'Terminal' and you should see the other apps dissapear and only one be left.

-It should be a black box with a wierd arrow looking thing and a line at the top. click on that icon it should open a back box with
+It should be a black box with a wierd arrow looking thing and a line at the top.

+click on that icon

+it should open a black box with some text in it

+ignore the text and copy this command (without the speech marks) 'python3 -m pip install -U pygame --user' and hit enter on the keyboard.

+once it has finished loading count to 10 and close the black box by pressing the red x in the corner.

+## STEP 3

+Now that your computer is ready to run the code